List of political families in Lebanon: Harb family

 The Harb family, is a Maronite family that mainly rules in Tannourine, Batroun district, North Governorate, their political presence has been established since before the French mandate of Greater Lebanon, the family includes many notable politicians, academicians, military officers, journalists, political analysts, and writers.

 The most prominent member of house Harb is Cheikh Boutros Harb who has been the head of the family and has served as a member of the Lebanese parliament from 1972 until 2018, with the addition to holding many ministries in his long political career, he also has been a presidential candidate and a strong critic of the Syrian regime and the Hezbollah policy in Lebanon.

 Another prominent political member of house Harb is Cheikh Jean Harb the uncle of Cheikh Boutros Harb has served as an MP of the Batroun district from 1953 until 1972.

 Also, Cheikh Majd Harb, son of Cheikh Boutros Harb, is a Lebanese lawyer and political and human rights activist, he presented several news, the first of which was about Hezbollah, accusing it of money laundering, smuggling and establishing a banking network in violation of the law (good loan), then about the President of the Lebanese Republic (Michel Aoun) and Prime Minister (Hassan Diab) after the explosion of the port of Beirut on August 4, 2020, because they did not take measures to remove dangerous materials that were stored in the port, which is considered a precedent in Lebanon's legal history, the latest of which is Lebanese ministers on charges of abusing power and embezzling public funds.

+Also, Tom Harb is a Lebanese-American political activist and businessman, known for his strong advocacy for Lebanese sovereignty and independence.
+He is the founder and chairman of the TAYYAR (TAYYAR – The American Mideast Coalition for Democracy), which focuses on promoting democracy and human rights in the Middle East.
+Harb has been particularly vocal in opposing Syrian influence and Hezbollah’s role in Lebanon, and has been active within the Lebanese diaspora in the United States.

 Mac Harb, is a Lebanese-born Canadian Politician who served successively in local Ottawa positions, as a Member of the House of Commons (1988-2003), and as a Senator for Ontario (2003-2013).